The Umbraco AI Kitchen Sink Install

 A Default Chat Profile

-A profile that combines the OpenAI connection with GPT-4o, sets a reasonable temperature, and attaches the brand voice context.
+A profile that combines the OpenAI connection with GPT-4o, sets a reasonable temperature, attaches the brand voice context, and links both guardrails for input/output safety.
 This profile is also configured as the default for chat operations.

 Two Prompt Templates